-$^{^{25}}$ It is also possible to consider the scenario in which technology investments (t_i, t_j) are chosen first and simultaneously by firms, followed by information sharing levels in the penultimate stage (s_i, s_j) , and prices (p_i, p_j) in the last stage.
+&lt;sup>27 It is also possible to consider the scenario in which technology investments $(t_i, t_j)$ are chosen first and simultaneously by firms, followed by information-sharing levels in the penultimate stage $(s_i, s_j)$ , and prices $(p_i, p_j)$ in the last stage.
 Even in this scenario, higher levels of technology investment and information sharing arise in equilibrium, compared to the simultaneous mode game considered in the previous section.
 Proof of this is available from the authors upon request.

-26Examples of variant security include the length of encryption keys, assurance level of remote execution environment, intensity level of boundary controllers like IDS, firewall etc.
+&lt;sup>28 Examples of variant security include the length of encryption keys, assurance level of remote execution environment, intensity level of boundary controllers like IDS, firewall, etc.